Drishty06/Data-Structures-and-Algorithms/README.md

 ## 🔺Day 22 :
-### 1. Solved XxOoRr from Codechef July Long Challenge (will upload here as the contest gets over)
+### 1. Solved following problems:
+* XxOoRr from Codechef July Long Challenge (will upload here as the contest gets over)
+* Odd set from Codeforces round #729
+* longest subarray with sum divisible by k
+### 2. continued Recursion learning series